Activiti/activiti-7-developers-guide/getting-started.md

 Again, here you will need to replace to your environment IP depending what setup are you testing.
 If you are running with Docker Compose \(default URL to localhost\) you can go ahead and execute some requests.

-This should give you a high level idea about how to interact with these services and how to deploy new Runtime Bundles when you need them.
+This should give you a high level idea about how to interact with these services and how to deploy a new Activiti Cloud Application when you need them.